 - Due diligence documentation

-QuickSilver Translate is in touch with all the new developments in the world of finance.
+Furthermore, we are in touch with all the new developments in the world of finance.
 Whether you work with hedge-funds, derivatives or re-insurance, QuickSilver is able to respond to your translation needs precisely and effectively, guaranteeing you the highest possible quality of translation.

 The importance of working with a language service provider which specialises in the financial sector cannot be overstated.
 To take an example: bad debt management.
 Anyone with business experience knows that this expression means the management of bad debts, and that a bad debt is an amount of money owing to a company which is unlikely to be paid.